carolineorsi/TripWise/README.md

 TripWise is a trip-planning app that allows travelers to search for a place or business along a route, build a multiple-stop trip, save and retrieve trips, and send trips to a smartphone for navigation.

 #### Technologies Used:
-JavaScript, Google Maps JavaScript APIs (Directions, Places, Distance Matrix, and Geocoding), JQuery, Underscore.js, HTML, CSS, Python, SQLite, SQLAlchemy, Twilio API
+JavaScript, Google Maps JavaScript APIs (Directions, Places, Distance Matrix, and Geocoding), JQuery, Underscore.js, HTML, CSS, Flask, Python, Jinja ,SQLite, SQLAlchemy, Twilio API

 #### Detailed Description of Features: